-This attribute defines whether to transfer input stream files.
-If this attribute contains true, the transferInputStream attribute of the corresponding job template SHALL be treated as the source from which input files should be copied.
+This attribute defines whether to transfer an input stream file.
+If this attribute contains true, the transferInputStream attribute of the corresponding job template SHALL be treated as the source from which the input file should be copied.

 4.4.2 transferOutputStream